LukasL97/scala-macros-example/article.md

 With this in mind, let's have a look at the implementation of the `cached` macro annotation in Scala 3.
 The implementation transforms the annotated method and adds a new definition for the cache.
 However, it does not make the cache implementation configurable as the last stage of our `cached` annotation in Scala 2, due to the limitation mentioned earlier.
+The code for the Scala 3 macro annotation can be found [here](https://github.com/LukasL97/scala-3-macros-example).

 ```scala
 @experimental